iOS Project Setup

 - Verify

-ios_app_init()is called before creating the context - Check that touch coordinates are in logical points, not pixels
+ios_app_init()is called before creating the context - Touch coordinates must be in logical points, not physical pixels

-Test on real devices - simulators use software rendering for some operations
+- Test on real devices — simulators use software rendering for some Metal operations

-Profile with Instruments - use Xcode’s Metal debugger for GPU analysis
+- Profile with Instruments — use the Metal System Trace template for GPU analysis